hollowdll/hakjdb/docs/hakjserver.md

 # hakjserver

 hakjserver is the HakjDB server process that listens for requests from clients.
-It is responsible for managing the server, databases, and keys.
+It is responsible for managing the server, databases and keys.

 # Directory